 Effect on kidneys due to BP

-Kidney damage can lead to kidney failure if not treated immediately.
-A patient may need dialysis to remove waste products from his or her bloodstream that have built up because of high BP.
+Kidney damage can lead to kidney failure if not treated soon.
+A patient may need dialysis to remove waste products from their bloodstream that have built up because of high BP.
 Kidneys fail when damaged tissue cannot produce enough urine (urine production) or when excess fluid collects in the body (edema), causing swelling.
 Blood vessels may also become blocked, leading to an increased risk of heart attack or stroke.
 If left untreated, chronic kidney disease results in serious health problems such as cardiovascular diseases, bone disorders, mental illness, and decreased quality of life.

 What kind of food to adopt in BP?

-It is important to adopt healthy foods in blood pressure.
+It is important to adopt healthy foods in situation of blood pressure.
 Foods that are rich in potassium help lower blood pressure.
-Potassium helps nerves work properly, and when you have enough potassium in your body, you have a steady heartbeat.
-Vegetables like bananas, spinach, and tomatoes help lower BP.
-Some other foods that help lower BP include almonds, beans, carrots, celery, garlic, orange juice, peppers, potatoes, and salmon.
+Potassium helps nerves work properly, and when you have enough potassium in the body, you have a steady heartbeat.
+Vegetables like bananas, spinach, and tomatoes help lower BP. the other foods that help lower BP include almonds, beans, carrots, celery, garlic, orange juice, peppers, potatoes, and salmon.

 Blood pressure monitoring machine

-A blood pressure monitor measures your BP and stores information about it in a database.
+A blood pressure monitor measures BP and stores information inputs in a database.
 These devices may also provide other health statistics like pulse rate.
 BP monitors are useful for monitoring patients at home or while traveling.
 However, you shouldn’t place them near a stove or any source of heat because they become extremely hot.

 Yogasana for blood pressure

-Yoga is an Indian practice that has been practiced for thousands of years.
-It focuses on physical and mental health through various techniques like breathing exercises, meditation, relaxation, exercise, and concentration.
+For thousands of years, we have practiced yoga in India.
+It focuses on physical and mental health through various techniques, like breathing exercises, meditation, relaxation, exercise, and concentration.
 Yoga helps reduce stress and improves the overall quality of life.